Q: What is the mission statement of K-9 Disaster Relief?

 Q: Are their benefits to the sponsoring organization?

 A: Yes.
-Many organizations gain new members and receive community recognition.
+Many organizations gain new members and receive community recognition and financial support.

 Q: What are the instructor qualifications?

 A: The principal faculty instructor is Frank T. Shane, Executive Director of K-9 Disaster Relief .
 He is Board Certified as an Expert in Traumatic Stress, Diplomat, Fellow, by The Academy of Experts in Traumatic Stress.
-Frank served on the board of the Association of Traumatic Stress Specialists and was president of that international organization.
-He is nationally recognized for his work in disaster relief and crisis intervention.
-He holds international certifications and has been a Traumatic Stress Specialist, Certified Trauma Responder and Certified Trauma Services Specialist.
+Frank is past president of the Association of Traumatic Stress Specialists.
+He is nationally recognized for his work in disaster relief and crisis intervention with certification in Traumatic Stress, PTSD, Trauma Response and Trauma Services.
 In addition, he holds a Certificate of Specialized training in the field of Mass Disasters & Terrorism from the International Critical Incident Stress Foundation.
 He is a consultant to national disaster relief agencies and is a member of several disaster response and trauma teams, including United States Department of Homeland Security, Federal Emergency Management Agency/FEMA, Project Liberty; Project Recovery; American Red Cross, Salvation Disaster Relief Services as well as state Health & Human Services.
 He is the author of: CANINES IN CRISIS: Mitigating Traumatic Stress Through Critical Incident Stress Management.

 Q. Has K-9 Disaster Relief or Frank T. Shane published research material on disaster relief services and the efficacy of utilizing canines with trained handlers during critical incidents or disasters?